vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 \\( \mathrm{performerAttention} = \phi(Q) \phi(K)^\intercal V \\)

-## How Is Lambda Doing in Space and Time Complexity?
+## How Is LambdaNet Doing in Space and Time Complexity?

 The worst in terms of complexity is vanilla transformer self-attention.
 For each batch item it requires \\( n^2 \\) time and space,